fhdsl/metricminer-dashboard/README.md

 CRAN does not require any authorization.
 But in the `_config_automation.yml` you will need to specify a few things.

-- [ ] Make sure that `refresh-cran` is set to "yes".
-- [ ] Type the names of the packages that you'd like to collect data from on CRAN.
-Type them exactly as they are spelled, case sensitive, separated by commas.
-Delete the example package names we've put there.
-- [ ] Optionally, if you are saving data to google, specify a googlesheet ID you'd like the CRAN data to be saved to.
-This will only be relevant if you've set `data_dest` to `google`.

 ```
 ###### CRAN ######
 refresh-cran: yes